Pirate-Hunter-Zoro/Digital-Twins/README.md

     ```bash
     bash slurm_jobs/world_4_embedder_gauntlet/launch_full_gauntlet.sh
     ```
 3.  **World 2 - Run Full Analysis Pipeline**: Once you have a champion vectorizer from World 4, you can run the entire World 2 pipeline with a single command.
-This script will automatically handle the multi-stage process in the correct order for each embedder type we want to test:
+This script will automatically handle the new, magnificent three-stage process in the correct order for each embedder type we want to test:
-    1.  **Train** the custom `HierarchicalPatientEncoder` (if using the `gru` embedder).
+    1.  **Vectorize** all patient histories using the specified embedder (`gru` or `transformer`).
-    2.  **Vectorize** all patient histories using the specified embedder (`gru` or `transformer`).
+    2.  **Compute Metrics** for every single pair of patients (cosine, euclidean, and LLM score).
-    3.  **Analyze** a random sample of the vectors, calculating all pairwise metrics and generating the final scatter plots and heat maps.
+    3.  **Analyze & Plot** a random sample of the metrics, generating the final scatter plots and heat maps.
     <!-- end list -->
     ```bash
     bash slurm_jobs/world_2_neighbor_analysis/launch_world2_pipeline_grid.sh